conan-io/conan-io.github.io/_posts/2019-06-10-New-conan-release-1-16.markdown

 $ conan new library/1.0.0 --template=template.py
 ```

-Templates placed in the Conan cache will benefit from sharing over ``conan config isntall`` command.
+Templates placed in the Conan cache will benefit from sharing over ``conan config install`` command.
 Check the documentation
 [here](https://docs.conan.io/en/latest/reference/commands/creator/new.html)

 ## Minor improvements and fixes